 1. Choose your book genre

-One of the first things that you want to do when looking to write a book that will get published is to choose a genre.
+The first thing you want to do when looking to write a book that will get published and become a bestseller is to choose a genre.
 This involves first deciding who you want to write for.

 Do you want to write for kids, young adults, or adults?
 Do you want to write fiction or non-fiction?
 Are you interested in writing a memoir book, writing a self-help book or writing a poetry book?
 If you want to write fiction, what genre of fiction do you want to write?